stints/vid-conf/README.md

 Features that need to be added:
 * Better mobile support.
-* Voice detection.
-This would allow the person talking to take the "active" video position.
-* Handling browser close events.
-Currently, the system will not handle the person leaving if they do not click the leave button.
-* Cleaner layout of the room.

 ### Running your own vid-conf app
 There is a file that you will need to add yourself.